GTreasury Logo

 3. Year-over-year (YoY) hedge to protect the prior year’s rates (50% is likely achievable)

 So, when should companies implement one strategy over the other?
 It depends on your management’s external reporting goals.
-For management – specifically, CFOs – seeking to own their company’s hedge program objectives and achieve desired results, it’s important to tie hedge programs to the company’s overall goals (even if a hedge program seems to perform well from treasury’s perspective).
+For management, specifically CFOs, seeking to own their company’s hedge program objectives and achieve desired results, it’s important to tie hedge programs to the company’s overall goals (even if a hedge program seems to perform well from a treasury team’s perspective).

 Here’s an example of each strategy.